CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 Modern books are organized to prevent those problems.
 Even so, you should quickly read about 1/4 to 1/2 before copying and all the theory before writing ungraded material.
 It's your choice whether to read the shorthand examples.
 It will be time well-spent, but isn't necessary for this purpose.
 If the book is divided into levels, continue past the "you can now write anything" statement, until you finish the first few sets of briefs or abbreviations.
 Faster ways to write common words are worth the extra time.

-> Some systems have summaries as an appendix or separate document.
-Some have short books that teach the entire system quickly and another books with graded material.
-Some learners post summaries online to help others.
-Ask other writers of your system for information.{.aside}

 This first read can be overwhelming.
 Remember, you are not reading to learn the material, but to avoid beginner mistakes.
 You will see things that make you doubt the system, like leaving out information and lists of abbreviations to memorize.
 All systems have those, especially the faster ones.

 > Switching systems will not help.
 (Cricket, personal experience.)

+Note that all systems, even the simpler ones, simplify spelling and even leave out many sounded letters, which is scary at first.
 Trust the system.
+The main difference between phonetic systems often claim the write as you speak, but in fact write as the author speaks, complete with accent.
+Memorize the shorthand spelling of common words, like you did when learning to write English as a child.
+You will get plenty of practice for them.
+Use the spelling you think makes sense for the rest.
+I often use the standard English spelling for vowels, rather than think carefully about how I actually say them.

+Trust the system.
 There is enough information in each outline to keep it readable.
 The abbreviations make sense.
 The missing words will be easy to fill in later.

 > Some exception for unproven systems.
 Moat claimed that anyone who studied hard enough would have great success with his system, but his contribution to society was creating the system, not testing it.
 (Moat) It did not become popular, (Cricket), although it the system is "Simply better."
 (Sherman)

 Many groups have a Quote of the Day, with multiple submissions and critiques.
 Reading those will help you avoid making the same mistakes, even if you don't yet know all the theory.

+> Some systems have summaries as an appendix or separate document.
+Some have short books that teach the entire system quickly and another books with graded material.
+Some learners post summaries online to help others.
+Ask other writers of your system for information about ways to do this step faster.{.aside}

 **Two Bookmark Method**